fgtl/amoeba/README.md

 ## How to install

-With root priviledges, type the following command in Amoeba's folder:
+With root privileges, type the following command in Amoeba's folder:

 ```shell
 bash ./install.sh